 - On your next inhale, focus on completely filling your torso with air.

-The orange ball on McSpadden-Walker's back is there to demonstrate the depth of breath.
+The yellow ball on McSpadden-Walker's back is there to demonstrate the depth of breath.
 You don't need to place anything on your back unless you'd like to.

 2. Prone Head Nod and Neck Rotation